projectblacklight/blacklight/README.md

 You'll also want some information about how Blacklight expects [Apache Solr](http://lucene.apache.org/solr ) to run, which you can find in [Solr Configuration](https://github.com/projectblacklight/blacklight/wiki/Solr-Configuration#solr-configuration)

 ## Building the javascript
+The javascript includes some derivative combination files that are built at release time, that can be used by some javascript pipelines.
+The derivatives are placed at `app/assets/javascripts/blacklight`, and files there should not be edited by hand.

-The javascript is built by npm from sources in `app/javascript` into a bundle in `app/assets/javascripts/blacklight/blacklight.js`.
-This file should not be edited by hand as any changes would be overwritten.
-When any of the javascript components in the gem are changed, this bundle should be rebuild with the following steps:
+When any of the javascript components in the gem are changed, you may have to rebuild these derivative files.

 1. [Install npm](https://www.npmjs.com/get-npm)
-1. run `npm install` to download dependencies
+1. run `bundle exec rake build:npm`
-1. run `npm run prepare` to build the bundle
+  (just runs `npm install` to download dependencies and `npm run prepare` to build the bundle)

-1. run `npm publish` to push the javascript package to https://npmjs.org/package/blacklight-frontend
+## Releasing versions

+You always need to release both the rubygem and npm package simultaneously.
+For more information, see [wiki](https://github.com/projectblacklight/blacklight/wiki/How-to-release-a-version)

+Summary of technical steps:

+1. Make sure `./package.json` and  `./VERSION` files have correct and matching versions.
+1. Release ruby gem with `bundle exec rake release`
+1. Release npm package
+  1. Build derivative products included in release with `bundle exec rake build:npm`
+  1. Publish with `npm publish`.

 ## Using the javascript
 Blacklight ships with Javascript that can be compiled either by Webpacker or by